junqing-zhang/junqing-zhang.github.io/_posts/2019-12-15-blog-post-lora-lorawan.md

 * [gr-lora:](https://github.com/BastilleResearch/gr-lora){:target="_blank"}.
 A detailed explanation of the model and algorithm can be found in [link](https://pubs.gnuradio.org/index.php/grcon/article/view/8){:target="_blank"}.
 (Yes, both their names are gr-lora)
 * [LoRa in Pothos](https://myriadrf.org/news/lora-modem-limesdr/){:target="_blank"}

+# How to Build a LoRaWAN Application
+As the above picture shows, a LoRaWAN application requires end devices, gateway, network server, and an application.

 # FAQ
 * 14 LoRa FAQs Answered from LinkLabs [https://www.link-labs.com/blog/lora-faqs](https://www.link-labs.com/blog/lora-faqs)